FACULTY & GRADUATE STUDENT RESEARCH GRANT

 - Budget: Determine the average amount that you will pay per subject, the number of subjects per treatment and the total budget that you will need.
 Since this is internal money, you do not need to budget for indirect costs.
 Also, you should budget only for subject payments or expenses directly related to running an experiment.
 You cannot budget for your own time, for travel or any other expense that does not directly generate data.

-Submissions should be made electronically to the BRITE Lab care of: email@example.com.
+Submissions and questions should be made electronically to the BRITE Lab care of: firstname.lastname@example.org

 Please indicate that this is a grant submission in the subject line.